Ragged Clown

 We’re going to the seaside!

 Several teachers had a way of getting our attention.
 More than a few had perfect aim with a blackboard eraser thrown at the head of any student not paying attention.
 Mr Williams would slam his metre-long ruler down across your desk and if you didn’t move your fingers fast enough… too bad.
+Sore fingers.
 “Basher” Lewis slammed Martin’s face down into the bench in biology and he beat me and Paul around the head over and over and over until half the class were in tears.
 The Terrible Mr Gooden deserves his own story

 Basher’s bashing was too violent for ChatGPT.